skoolkid/skoolkit/sphinx/source/ref-files.rst

 :ref:`pageHeaders` and :ref:`links` sections.

-Every memory map page is built using the :ref:`HTML template <template>` whose name matches the page ID, if one exists; otherwise, the stock :ref:`t_MemoryMap` template is used.
+Every memory map page is built using the :ref:`HTML template <template>` whose name matches the page ID, if one exists; otherwise, the stock :ref:`t_Page` template is used.

 +---------+------------------------------------------------------------------+
 | Version | Changes                                                          |